 - Directories (like Yelp.com)

 If you know where to look, you can sometimes find hundreds of useful links in just a few hours.
 Links that you can use to build a strong authority.
 You can ruin these links by registering them all at once.
 This is very unnatural on Google, so it does not give you the authority you could get with these links.
 It can even cause a reduced valuation of your website.

 Do you want to keep on coming to Google?
 Generate the links as phased as possible so that a ‘natural’ growth occurs.
 For example, choose to manufacture the links over a period of a year, depending on the total number of available links.

 6. Attract visitors

-By all tactics, techniques, dos and don’ts; we sometimes want to lose sight of the main goal of link building: attracting visitors.
-Concepts such as authority, anchoring texts, IP addresses, follow-up and nofollow all seem suddenly very unimportant when you attract thousands of visitors with one blog post.
+By all tactics, techniques, dos, and don’ts, we sometimes want to lose sight of link building’s main goal: attracting visitors.
+Concepts such as authority, anchoring texts, IP addresses, follow-up, and nofollow all seem suddenly very unimportant when you attract thousands of visitors with one blog post.
 This may seem like an unrealistic scenario, but it is the way Google wants you to work.